nasa/Common-Metadata-Repository/metadata-db-app/README.md

       "tag-key": "org.nasa.something.quality",
       "associated-concept-id": "C12-PROV_A42",
       "revision-id": 1, (optional field),
-      "value": "string to be indexed" or "data": "arbitrary JSON <= 32K" }
+      "value": "string to be indexed" or "data": "arbitrary JSON <= 32K" (optional fields) }
+    "extra-fields": {
+      "associated-concept-id": "C12-PROV_A42",
+      "associated-revision-id": 1
     }
+  }

-_Note the absense of provider-id for tags and tag associations.
+_Note the absence of provider-id for tags and tag associations.
 These are system level entities and are always assigned the system level provider, CMR._

 ### Sample Tombstone (deleted concept) JSON